Viewer Access Satellite Television: Television

-ABC Television provides digital television channels ABC TV, ABC HD, ABC TV Plus/Kids, ABC Me and ABC News from 7 states and territories.
-SBS Television also provides SBS, SBS HD and SBS VICELAND from 7 states and territories, as well as SBS Food, SBS World Movies, NITV and SBS WorldWatch.
+ABC Television provides digital television channels ABC TV (ABN, ABV, ABQ, ABT, ABS, ABW, ABC Canberra, ABD), ABC HD, ABC Family/Kids, ABC Entertains and ABC News from 7 states and territories.
+SBS Television also provides SBS TV, SBS HD and SBS VICELAND from 7 states and territories, as well as SBS Food, SBS World Movies, NITV and SBS WorldWatch.
 The channels are assigned the same virtual channel numbers as terrestrial areas, but are also assigned 3-digit virtual channel numbers for out-of-area or interstate viewers.

 Southern Cross Austereo, Imparja Television and Central Digital Television provide commercial digital television channels to VAST viewers in the Remote Central and Eastern Australia license area, which covers all states and territories except Western Australia.
-Standard-definition digital television channels 7 Central, 7two, Imparja Television, 9Go!, 10 Central and 10 Peach are each split into two separate feeds based on Australian Eastern Standard Time and Australian Eastern Summer Time respectively.
-High-definition digital television channels 7mate, 9Gem and 10 Bold are also available.
+Standard-definition digital television channels 7 Central, 7two, Imparja Television, 9Go!, 10 Central and 10 Comedy are each split into two separate feeds based on Australian Eastern Standard Time and Australian Eastern Summer Time respectively.
+High-definition digital television channels 7mate, 9Gem and 10 Drama are also available.

 Commercial digital television channels for VAST viewers in the Regional and Remote Western Australia license area are provided by Seven West Media, WIN Television and West Digital Television.
 Unlike the Remote Central and Eastern channels, they are all available in Western Standard Time and are assigned typical regional virtual channel numbers.
-Standard-definition channels Seven Regional WA, 7two, WIN, 9Gem, 9Go!, 9Life, 10 West, 10 Bold and 10 Peach are provided as well as high-definition channels 7mate, WIN HD and 10 HD.
+Standard-definition channels Seven Regional WA, 7two, WIN's Nine Regional, 9Gem, 9Go!, 9Life, 10 West, 10 Drama and 10 Comedy are provided as well as high-definition channels 7mate, WIN HD's 9HD and 10 HD.
 Home shopping and sport data-casting channels ishop TV, Racing.com and TVSN are also provided by the WA commercial broadcasters.

-As well as government and commercial channels, VAST provides Indigenous Community Television (ICTV) and 3ABN Australia to all viewers nationally.
+As well as government and commercial channels, VAST provides Indigenous Community Television (ICTV) for remote communities in Northern Territory and Western Australia, as well as religious channels 3ABN International, ADTV, Amazing Facts, Angel TV, Daystar, GOD TV, Hope Channel, SBN International, TBN Inspire, TBN Pacific and Victory Channel.

 Regional news

 The Remote Central and Eastern commercial television channels carry minimal local news content due to the size of the licence area.
-Southern Cross Austereo came to an agreement with the Federal Government to provide the VAST Regional News service, a group of 20 channels broadcasting news bulletins and updates from over 40 regional television stations.
+Southern Cross Austereo came to an agreement with the Federal Government to provide the VAST Regional News service, a group of 14 channels broadcasting news bulletins and updates from over 40 regional television stations.
 The stations send their news programs to a playout centre in Canberra, ACT, operated by Southern Cross Austereo.
-A menu placeholder on virtual channel 4 directs viewers to the 401-420 virtual channel range.
+A menu placeholder on virtual channel 4 directs viewers to the 401-414 virtual channel range.